 In the first government changes in a year, Congolese President Joseph Mobutu recently reshuffled his Cabinet.

-In the first government changes in a year, Congolese President Joseph Mobutu recently reshuffled his Cabinet.
+Background: In the first government changes in a year, Congolese President Joseph Mobutu recently reshuffled his Cabinet.
 He made eight changes involving the finance and justice ministries.
 As a result of the re-organisation, the former National Bank governor, Albert Ndele becomes the country's new Finance Minister.

 Mr. Joseph N'Singa was moved from the Interior Ministry to become Minister Delegate to the Presidency with precedence over other ministers.
 The new Interior Minister, Denis Sakombi, is the only newcomer to the government.